Pool and Lane Objects

 See the Process permissions or ask your Administrator for assistance.

-Add a Pool element from one of the following locations in Process Modeler:
+Add a Pool object from one of the following locations in Process Modeler:

-Follow these steps to add a Pool element from the Object panel to the Process model:
+Follow these steps to add a Pool from the Object panel to the Process model:

 1. Ensure that the Object panel is visible.
 If not, click the Add icon from the Object bar at the bottom.